Harvard–Yale football rivalry: 1967 and 1968

 "The games played in 1967 and 1968 were a pair of back-to-back thrillers unique in the chronicles.
-Both were filled with action, great individual efforts, and costly misplays, each terminating in breathtaking climaxes ... each had the outline of high melodrama."
-Tom Bergin wrote the above in his definitive The Game: The Harvard-Yale Football Rivalry, 1875–1983.
+Both were filled with action, great individual efforts, and costly misplays, each terminating in breathtaking climaxes ... each had the outline of high melodrama", Tom Bergin wrote the above in his definitive The Game: The Harvard-Yale Football Rivalry, 1875–1983.

-Yale won, 24–20, on a soggy playing surface under clearing skies November 25, 1967, at Yale Bowl.
-What's understood as the largest crowd to attend a football game in the Ivy League era, 68,315, was present.
+Yale won, 24–20, on a soggy playing surface under clearing skies on November 25, 1967, at the Yale Bowl.
+A crowd of 68,315, understood as the largest crowd to attend a football game in the Ivy League era, was present.

 Yale scored first on a recovery in the endzone.
 Offensive end Del Marting scored.
 The second score, off a lengthy improvisational quarterback scramble by Dowling, was a 53-yard pass completion to Calvin Hill.
 Hill remarked to Dan Jenkins, reporting for Sports Illustrated, "We do that a lot.
 It's kind of a play.
 Dowling gets in trouble and I wave my hand and he throws it to me."
 A fieldgoal was the 17th point.
-Then Harvard scored three touchdowns, one each in the second, third and fourth quarters.
+Then, Harvard scored three touchdowns, one each in the second, third and fourth quarters.
 Harvard, led by left handed quarterback Ric Zimmerman, Vic Gatto (next year's captain) and Ray Hornblower, overcame a seventeen-point Yale lead to score twenty unanswered points.
-Then late in the fourth quarter Dowling delivered deftly a 66-yard pass to Del Marting for the winning touchdown.
+Then, late in the fourth quarter Dowling delivered deftly a 66-yard pass to Del Marting for the winning touchdown.
 Yale claimed the victory soon after Ken O'Connell fumbled on Harvard's next series.

 The game played November 23, 1968, was highlighted by the Crimson scoring 16 points in the final 42 seconds to tie a highly touted Bulldog squad.
 Harvard All Ivy punter and Harvard Varsity Club Hall of Fame member Gary Singleterry has recalled that the 1968 game and season was a triumph of the human spirit for Harvard football.

 Harvard head coach John Yovicsin substituted twice quarterback Frank Champi—number 27, the man of the moment who earned one varsity H at Harvard—for George Lalich to reignite the Crimson's nearly-extinguished offense.
 Champi singed the Yale defense at the close of the first half with a touchdown drive (however, Yovicsin returned Champi to the bench at the start of the second half), then Champi, again substituting for the lackluster Lalich, immolated the Yale defense in the closing minutes of the contest.
 Yale lost six fumbles, an all-time record, adding logs to the fire.